kourmouOmar/kourmouOmar/README.md

 ## I'm KOURMOU Omar.

 ### 💻 &nbsp;About Me
-My name ids KOURMOU Omar , a young full stack developer,
+My name is KOURMOU Omar , a young full stack developer,

-- 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions to our world tech problems.
 - 🎓 &nbsp; Studying Software Engineering .